Margo Palmer logo

 Life changes activate our emotions and challenge our sense of stability.
 When we avoid or dismiss these feelings, they often surface elsewhere and impact other areas of life.
 It is completely normal to feel overwhelmed during transitions.
 We are complex beings with thoughts, emotions, and physical sensations that all need tending to.

-Yes, both virtual and in-person counselling options are available.
-Virtual sessions provide flexibility for clients throughout Saskatchewan, while in-person sessions are available in Saskatoon.
-You can choose what works best for your needs and circumstances.
+Yes, both virtual and in-person counselling options are available in Saskatoon.
+Virtual sessions provide flexibility for clients throughout Saskatchewan and British Columbia, while in-person sessions are available in Saskatoon.

 Is counselling covered by insurance?